General advice on health and safety in Asia

 - The local authorities expect drivers to have a local or an international driver’s license and they might give a fine to drivers who don’t carry either one of the licenses.

 - In case of possible accidents, drivers may be expected to present an appropriate driver’s license to both the authorities as well as to their own insurance company.
-Not having a driver’s license may affect your insurance company’s coverage policy, i.e. how much they are willing to pay for in case of injuries or material damages.
+Not having a driver’s license may affect how much your insurance company is willing to compensate for injuries or material damages.

 Ask your insurance company for more information regarding driving abroad.

-One possible cause of worry for students and their families can be the different natural disasters sometimes taking place in Asia.
-However, it’s important to keep in mind that as a continent, Asia is very large and if an earthquake takes place e.g. in Sumatra, Indonesia, it’s as far away from Bali as England is from Russia.
-Bali, as well as our other locations, are not located on the boundaries of tectonic plates, and earthquakes and volcano eruptions are very uncommon in the areas.
+Natural disasters can be one possible cause of worry for students and their families.
+It’s important to keep in mind that as a continent, Asia is very large.
+Therefore, if an earthquake takes place in Sumatra, Indonesia, for example, it’s as far away from Bali as England is from Russia.
+Bali, as well as our other destinations, are not located on the boundaries of tectonic plates, and earthquakes and volcano eruptions are very uncommon in the areas.